bmcmahen/toasted-notes/README.md

 # Toasted Notes

-A super simple but flexible implementation of toast style notifications for React, initially based on the excellent implementation found in [Evergreen](https://github.com/segmentio/evergreen).
+A super simple but flexible implementation of toast style notifications for React, and used in [Sancho UI](https://github.com/bmcmahen/sancho).

 [View the demo and documentation](https://toasted-notes.netlify.com/).